zerotwo1/react-redux/README.md

 > ESSAY: Patterns for Redux

-Let the front-end implement something hot like the material-ui react component library and include some uses cases of some of the more opinionated mircoframeworks such as immutable.js.
-Write all JS in ES6/Babel.
+Let the front-end implement something sweet like the [material-ui react component library](http://www.material-ui.com/#/components/app-bar) and include some uses cases of some of the more opinionated mircoframeworks such as immutable.js.
+Write all JS in ES6/Babel and share!

 > [Demo App - airing now](http://3db5fb2b.ngrok.com)
-> Grokking from my machine Demo App TTFB super slow :p
+> Grokking the app we will be building, check it on your phone then check it on your laptop, tell me what you see.

 ### PART ONE - ECS CONTAINERS, NO OPS & CONTINUOUS DELIVERY (12Factor stuff)